jz543fm/docker-parrot/README.md

 [ParrotOS Official Doc](https://parrotsec.org/docs/)

 Parrot OS (Core/Security) or just Parrot Tools  in Docker with the usage of Makefile, Dockefiles and `docker-compose.yaml` for Bug Bounty, Penetration Testing, Security Research, Computer Forensics and Reverse Engineering.
+Repository also contains Proof of Concept with kind (Kubernetes in Docker) to test Parrot OS in Docker.

 For the further details how it works read the `Makefile`